artunggal/FEHeroes/README.md

 - Change the format of the data into JSON so that stat variances and skills can be included
 - Improve visualizations

+Source data comes from the website www.gamepedia.com.
+Characters belong to Intelligent Systems.